catarinaroman/las-americas/index.md

 2. The Foreign Policy at Press Observatory follows the debate on Brazilian foreign policy in major press outlets through collecting and cataloging editorials and op-ed columns;
 3. A survey experiment on how mass public preferences for foreign policies influence the opinions of the elites on these issues.

 All the data collected in the survey waves conducted by the international teams of the _Las Americas y el Mundo_ in Mexico, Peru, Chile, Colombia, and Argentina and data collected for the _Foreign Policy at Press Observatory_ are available online on this page.
-You may find the issues of _Foreign Policy at Press Observatory_ at [CEBRAP's webpage](http://cebrap.org.br/projetos/observatorio/).
+You may find the issues of _Observatory of Brazilian Foreign Policy in the Press_ at [CEBRAP's webpage](http://cebrap.org.br/projetos/observatorio/).

 # Databases and Codebooks